jpasquet/Photoz/README.md

 **Description**
 ```
-This code permits to make the inference phase on 100 images.
-The code calculate the photometric redshifts and the probabilities in each redshift bins to derive the PDF associated.
+This code permits to make the inference phase on 100 example images thanks to the pretrained weights.
+The code calculate the photometric redshifts and the probabilities in each redshift bins to derive the PDF associated for each of the 100 galaxy images.
 ```

 **Download weights of the network:**